Fried Tacos “Especial”

 After having their tacos, I fully expect to be visiting Los Tacos No. 379 in Denver in a few years.
 They are pretty legit.

 As you might guess, their menu is basically tacos, but my friend recommended one thing that I probably wouldn’t have ordered on my own.
 It was simply called “Taco Especial”… special taco.
 Special indeed.
-When I ordered mine, they yelled “especial” down the line which meant nothing to me.
+When I ordered mine, they yelled “especial” down the line which meant nothing to me at the time.

 What it meant to the cooks is to drop a freshly formed cheese stuffed tortilla into the damn deep fryer.

 So when you get up to the line, they pull this golden beauty out which is half taco and half quesadilla.
 Then they cut it open to reveal a river of cheese and fill it with whatever toppings you choose.
 Like I said: special.

 I’ve had dreams of these fried tacos since then and have tried to figure out how to recreate it.

 Warning: The method I landed on after a few failed attempts involves deep frying things and making your own quick tortillas.
 Neither of these steps are super hard, but this maybe isn’t the recipe you pull out for a quick taco Tuesday if you get my drift.

 If you take the time though, it sure is special.